 With the approaching 50th anniversary of the Wild and Scenic Rivers Act, we take a look at the difference that designation has made for the White Salmon River, as well as looking forward at the 5,000 Miles of Wild campaign.
 Join Wild River Life, American Rivers, and American Whitewater this Thursday, November 16th, at Base Camp Brewing in Portland to learn more about what they’re up to and kick off the 5000 Miles of Wild campaign!

+Read on to learn why your next vacation should be a Washington Whitewater rafting trip!
 As Washington’s most popular – and perhaps the Pacific Northwest’s – rafting and kayaking destination, the White Salmon River shines as an example of the Wild and Scenic Act’s ability to restore and support a river and its community.
 The White Salmon River has received designations on two sections of river over the years from the NWSRS for its unique canyon and bedrock geography, hydrology, resident fish, Native American heritage and draw for the whitewater boating.
 Once the river gained protection, first in 1986 then again in 2005, additional funding permitted the purchase of BZ Corner land for boating access.
 Now managed by the USFS, the land has allowed more river enthusiasts to enjoy this spectacular waterway.

 The lessons of the White Salmon River’s life thus far are so loud and apparent that it has brought together the community to celebrate it and protect its future, to take the lessons from its past to influence the future of rivers everywhere.
 The White Salmon River has inspired many, and some from within the Wet Planet Community have turned that inspiration into their own journeys to help protect rivers across the country.